Legislation Status Report

 Support/Amend 2

-HB 765 (SB 82)Criminal Law - Counterfeiting and Possession of Counterfeit Lease - Penalty
+HB 765 (SB 82)LinkCriminal Law - Counterfeiting and Possession of Counterfeit Lease of Real Property - Penalty

 Griffith